Test Your Child for Lead

 The test involves taking a small amount of blood from a child’s arm, finger or heel.
 There are 2 types:

-• Venous blood test - Blood is taken from an arm vein.
+• Venous blood test - Blood taken from an arm vein.
 The most reliable test.

-• Capillary (finger-prick) test - A screening test that’s less scary for a child.
+• Capillary (finger-prick) test - Less accurate, but less scary for a child.

-If a capillary test is at or above 3.5 µg/dL, it should be checked right away with a venous blood lead test (preferred) or a second capillary test.
+If a capillary test is at or above 3.5 µg/dL, it should be checked with a venous blood lead test (preferred) or a second capillary test.

-If your child’s blood level is elevated, it’s important to take action right way to avoid permanent health problems.
+If your child’s blood level is elevated, it’s important to take action to avoid permanent health problems.

 We can help you understand any test results.